er-abhishek-luthra/atomic-habits/README.md

 ## Features

 * <b>Beautiful, minimalistic and lightweight interface.</b>
-Atomic has an elegant and minimalistic interface that is very easy to use, even for first-time users.
+Atomic Habit Tracker has an elegant and minimalistic interface that is very easy to use, even for first-time users.
 Highly optimized for speed, the app works well even on older phones.

 * <b>Habit score.</b>
-Atomic has an advanced formula for calculating the strength of your habits.
+Atomic Habit Tracker has an advanced formula for calculating the strength of your habits.
 Every repetition makes your habit stronger and every missed day makes it weaker.
 A few missed days after a long streak, however, will not completely destroy your progress, unlike many other don't-break-the-chain apps.

 * <b>Flexible schedules.</b>
-In addition to daily habits, Atomic supports habits with more complex schedules, such as 3 times per week or every other day.
+In addition to daily habits, Atomic Habit Tracker supports habits with more complex schedules, such as 3 times per week or every other day.

 * <b>Reminders.</b>
 Schedule notifications to remind you of your habits.
 Each habit can have its own reminder, at a chosen time of the day.
 Easily check or dismiss your habit directly from the notification.